Viproz/esphome-somfy/README.md

 ![Blind control interface](/img/Blind%20control.png)

 2. Put your blind in programming mode.
-If necessary, consult the blind manual or the manufacturer, it usually consist in pressing the button on the back of the existing remote or power cycling the device if no remote exists.
+If necessary, consult the blind manual or the manufacturer, it usually consist in pressing the button on the back of the existing remote a few seconds or power cycling the device if no remote exists.
 3. Slide the bar that controls the tilt position to the value 11, this makes the virtual remote enter programming mode.

    a) If the programming succeeds without problems, your blind will move immediately.